Asmaa-Alaghbari/Tic-Tac-Toe-Game/README.md

 ## Features

 - Player vs Computer gameplay
-- Input validation for player moves
+- Intelligent computer move selection
 - Clear display of the game board
 - Win, lose, or draw messages
 - Option to play again
-- Easy to understand and modify code
+- Simple yet extendable code for improvements

 ## How to Play